Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 Certain circumstances may warrant removing a Student Respondent from a NYU education program or activity.
 The University may remove a Student Respondent on an emergency basis from NYU property or employment, education or research programs or activities.
 Before imposing an emergency removal, the University will undertake an individualized analysis of safety and risk for the campus community to determine whether the Respondent’s presence in the program or activity poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Prohibited Conduct and justifies removal of the Respondent from the University program or activity.

 The Title IX Coordinator will promptly provide the Respondent with written notice of any removal and an opportunity to challenge the removal.
 During any challenge, the Respondent will remain off-campus and must comply with the notice of removal.
-That notice shall include a statement that the use of any information the Respondent chooses to provide may subsequently be used in implementing any aspect of this Policy, including the Investigation and Adjudication Process.
-The Respondent will have three (3) business days to submit a written challenge to the safety and risk analysis to the Title IX Coordinator.
+That notice shall include a statement that any information the Respondent chooses to provide may subsequently be used in implementing any aspect of this Policy, including the Investigation and Adjudication Process.
+The Respondent will have three (3) business days to submit a written challenge to the Title IX Coordinator regarding the safety and risk analysis.

 II.
 ADMINISTRATIVE RESOLUTION:top